-For example, you can upsize from a size 4T to size 5T or even size 6 instead of going for a size 4.
+For example, you can upsize from a size 4T to a size 5T or even a size 6 instead of going for a size 4.
 They tend to grow fast in both height and weight.

 Just don’t go overboard and have your little one wear oversized clothes all the time.
 You want them to experience the best comfort, and how their clothes fit is a big factor in this.